upgrade rsync-3.0.6 to rsync-3.0.9

 - % Done changed from 0 to 90

 Already bumped to 3.0.9 for the next prestable to take care of CVE-2011-1097 and as Milan has already said you're duplicating #2784 for userland.

 Seems a bit weird that you're the first person to find it doesn't delete when so many people use rsync though and your IO error suggests it's not rsync's fault. rsync survived from b126 to b166 (roughly 80 weeks) in SFW followed by introduction into userland and a further two months at 3.0.6 (before Oracle took care of the above CVE) without needing a patch so with all the users using it in that time I think one or two would have noticed it didn't delete!
 If I were you I'd investigate your IO errors as they indicate your system is not in the best of health and I don't believe it relates to rsync.

-Updated by Dieter Lange almost 9 years ago
+Updated by Dieter Lange over 9 years ago

 a (too) quick search did not come up with bug#2784, sorry for that; for the state of the sending end cf.bug #2657, update #5 (but running in "openindiana-2"), the receiving end is a fresh oi_151a (2011-09-14) text install w/o any upgrades; but: reading rsync's manpage "beyond page 30" tells that rsync cancels deletion after nfs (cf. "/LGHH22" above) errors; lets hope...I just was fooled by the assumption that a Corei7 sender on a Gbit LAN with just the receiver and one quiet other system on the LAN could not cause problems of that kind (showing xfer short of 30MiB/s), and by the observation that rsync-3.0.9 "helped" (w/everything else as before)...and I wasn't just the first to report it.